Ireland's successful Raiders of the Arc

 Mick Kinane celebrates Arc victory on Sea The Stars

-Los Angeles will bid to raid the Prix de l'Arc de Triomphe and make it an eighth match made in heaven between France’s most famous race and the Emerald Isle, writes Will Jennings.
+Minnie Hauk heads a four-strong Irish charge on the Prix de l'Arc de Triomphe, each of whom are looking to make it a ninth match made in heaven between France’s most famous race and the Emerald Isle, writes Will Jennings.

-They will be bidding to follow in the footsteps of seven Irish immortals who conquered the Arc and left Paris with the greatest Flat racing prize of all…
+They will be bidding to follow in the footsteps of eight Irish immortals who conquered the Arc and left Paris with the greatest Flat racing prize of all…

 Ballymoss (1958)